Richard is a professional writer. When he's not creating, he's actively pursuing his goal of becoming a handsome

 - Keep yourself well groomed.
 A cleanly shaved face or a well trimmed beard shows that you take pride in yourself.
 You will also notice that if you are losing hair up top, you are most likely gaining hair in other places more rapidly.
 Keep an eye on that nose and ear hair and make sure your barber gets that hair on the back of the neck.
 Also, go easy on the fragrances because your aftershave, cologne, deodorant and body spray is not going to cover up your body odor and please don’t use them all at the same time.

 - Work on your teeth: Teeth are the second thing most noticed by women, so if yours are yellow or stained or even rotting away, then it’s time for a trip to the dentist.
 Consider having a whitening procedure or, if you have to, implants.
 Think of it as an investment in your health because a healthy smile is an indication of a healthy person.
 Neglected teeth can lead to some serious health issues, such as gum disease and gingivitis.
 Plus, bad teeth can seriously put a damper on your confidence.

 7 Wardrobe Essentials for Men Over 40

 This will be far from conclusive but these are the essentials that men our age should have in their wardrobe and closet.

 - Every man should own at least one tailored suit, preferably in a dark color.
-There are so many men’s suit shops that are offering 2 or 3 for the price of 1, so when you see those deals take advantage of the savings.
+There are so many men’s suit shops that are offering two or three for the price of one, so when you see those deals take advantage of the savings.
 Unfortunately, men of our age see too many funerals popping up and if you don’t have a dark suit then what do you do?
-I would recommend purchasing at least 3 suits, a Navy Blue, a Charcoal Gray, and a Black.
+I would recommend purchasing at least three suits, a Navy Blue, a Charcoal Gray, and a Black.
 Don’t just buy off the rack, make sure that the suits are tailored to fit your body style.